 This limitation on gatherings of 10 or more people “does not apply to the operations or activities of any business or organization in its provision or delivery of COVID-19 Essential Services.”

 The Order provides three exceptions and shall not apply to: (1) any municipal legislative body or to the General Court or to the Judiciary; (2) Residential schools for special needs children, and public and private elementary and secondary (K-12) schools in the Commonwealth, which remain subject to the March 15, 2020 Order Temporarily Closing All Public and Private Elementary and Secondary Schools; and (3) Child care programs within the Commonwealth, which remain subject to the March 18, 2020 Order Temporarily Closing All Child Care Programs and Authorizing the Temporary Creation and Operation of Emergency Child Care Programs.

 Implementing Guidance and Enforcement

-The Department of Public Health will issue guidance, subject to Governor Baker’s approval, to implement and enforce the terms of the Order.
+The Department of Public Health continues to issue guidance, subject to Governor Baker’s approval, as necessary to implement and enforce the terms of the Order.
 Violations of the Order or corresponding DPH guidance will be punishable as a criminal penalty or a civil fine of up to $300 per violation.
 The District Courts shall have jurisdiction to hear criminal complaints for violations of the Order and motions for an injunction to enforce the Order’s terms.

 For help negotiating the Governor’s Order, the DPH guidance, or other issues relating to the COVID-19 pandemic, please contact the authors or any member of the firm’s Government Law Practice.